-Only 3000 of these majestic Asian beasts remain and 90% of these live in the Indian state of Assam.
+Only around 3000 of these majestic Asian beasts remain, and 90% of these live in the Indian state of Assam.
 They are an endangered species.

 Okay, they don’t have cute fur nor an impressive roar.
 There is no horn nor tusks to poach.
-Buffalo have horns but these aren’t proud and defiant like those of rhinos.
+A buffalo has horns, but these aren’t proud and defiant like those of rhinos.